alphagov/govuk-design-system/src/components/character-count/index.md

 Help users know how much text they can enter when there is a limit on the number of characters.

-{{ example({group: "components", item: "character-count", example: "default", html: true, nunjucks: true, open: false, loading: "eager" }) }}
+{{ example({group: "components", item: "character-count", example: "default", html: true, nunjucks: true, rails: true, open: false, loading: "eager" }) }}

 ## When to use this component